ClericPy/zipapps/README.md

 `.pyz` to **Python** is like `.jar` to **Java**.
 They are both zipped archive files which aggregate many packages and associated metadata and resources (text, images, etc.) into one file for distribution.
 Then what you only need is a Python Interpreter as the runtime environment.

-PS: The **pyz** ext could be any other suffixes even without ext names, so you can rename `app.pyz` to `app.par` as you wish.
+PS: The **pyz** ext could be any other suffixes even without ext names, so you can rename `app.pyz` to `app.zip` as you wish.
 Depends on [PEP441](https://www.python.org/dev/peps/pep-0441/), then the apps may be cross-platform as long as written with pure python code.

 ## Where to Use it?
    1. Hadoop-Streaming's mapper & reducer scripts.